yzhao062/anomaly-detection-resources/README.rst

 #.
 Learning Materials, e.g., online courses and videos
 #.
 Outlier Datasets
 #.
 Open-source Libraries & Demo Codes
-#. **Paper Downloader (under development)**: a Python 3 script to download the open access papers listed in this repository.
+#. **Paper Downloader (under development)**: a Python script to download open access papers listed in this repository.

 **I would continue adding more items to the repository**.
-Please feel free to suggest some critical materials by opening an issue, submitting a pull request, or dropping me an email @ (yuezhao@cs.toronto.edu).
+Please feel free to suggest some critical materials by opening an issue report, submitting a pull request, or dropping me an email @ (yuezhao@cs.toronto.edu).
 Enjoy reading!

 ----